wehlutyk/thesis/content/3-gistr-4-results.md

 In spite of this, the relationship between insertions and deletions seems to be well constrained, a fact we see not only in the probability of presence or absence, but also in the number of operations inside a given transformation.
 The link between insertions and deletions can be seen by plotting the distribution of the number of insertions conditioned on the presence of deletions, and vice-versa.
-Both plots are shown on @fig:gistr-insdel-lv: without deletions, insertions are not only less probable but also much smaller in number compared to with deletions.
+Both plots are shown on @fig:gistr-insdel-lv: aside from being less probable, insertions without deletions are also much smaller in number compared to with deletions.
 A similar behaviour is observed in the opposite case: deletions that happen in the presence of an insertion are much greater in number than without insertions.